Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 Thanks also to the new skisafari service, which allows you to use the services of several nearby ski areas on the same day in the same pass, you can further vary your options and experience snow activities in a truly unique and unforgettable way.

-How to ski in central Italy around the capital city
+8. How to ski in Lazio around the capital city

 If you find yourself around Rome but do not have the ability to travel to other regions to go to a ski resort, you can also find good solutions within Lazio to be able to ski and practice other winter sports.

-The main destinations in Lazio for being able to practice both ski mountaineering and cross-country skiing are generally within a few kilometers of the capital.
+The main skiing destinations in Lazio, where both ski mountaineering and cross-country skiing can be practiced, are generally within a few kilometers of the capital.
 Mount Livata is located above the town of Subiaco, in the Monti Simbruini park, about an hour and a half from Rome.
 Here you'll find slopes for all levels, a snow park and even cross-country skiing areas.

 Mount Terminillo, about one hundred kilometers from Rome, is a peak more than two thousand meters high, belonging to the Monti Reatini chain: these are the most beautiful peaks in Lazio, and it is an ideal place to enjoy landscapes of extraordinary beauty while practicing snowshoeing.